Emergency Housing Solutions Based on Our Holistic Approach to Meet Every Family’s Needs

 Family Promise Affiliates serve families of all compositions, often providing their only shelter option in a community.
 Through all we do, we endeavor to keep families together and safe in a trauma-informed environment.

-On average, 81% of the people served in the shelter program secure housing within nine weeks.
+On average, 78 percent of the families in our shelter program exit to stable housing.
 Because of the depth of services and community support, families stay housed, and Affiliates provide both prevention and stabilization services to increase their impact.